 - The trek takes 7 to 12 days to complete and is suitable for both beginners and experienced trekkers.

-- You will trek on a less-touristy and off-the-beaten-path trail while enjoying breathtaking views of the snow-capped vistas.
+- You will hike on a quieter trail away from the crowds while enjoying beautiful views of snow-covered mountains.

 - Take a hike to Khayer Lake, a sacred alpine lake right under the Annapurna South and Khopra Ridge.